w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Unordered list
 {:.ap}

 Use an unordered list (`<ul>`) when the menu items are not in a specific order.
-This is the case for most types of menus, such as website navigation.
+Most types of menus, such as website navigation, fall in this category.

 {::nomarkdown}
 <%= code_start('','Unordered List') %>